lemoinem/lemoinem.github.com/_posts/2012-09-07-migrate-mac-os-x-10.6-open-directory-to-unix-open-ldap-including-passwords.md

 ;basic;` to use the OpenLDAP standard userPassword attribute.
 I thought: that means this attribute is the key to retrieve my lost passwords.

-On a standard Open Directory, you usually have to values for this attribute: one starting by `;ApplePasswordServer;` and one starting by `;Kerberosv5;`.
+On a standard Open Directory, you usually have two values for this attribute: one starting by `;ApplePasswordServer;` and one starting by `;Kerberosv5;`.
 That means two different way of retrieving your passwords.
 However none of these solutions gives you an hash compatible with OpenLDAP (plain-text, crypt, or